 And Mary's song itself is a surprise.
-She sings of justice, which in and of itself is not so surprising; however she sings of justice in the past tense, as having already happened.
+She sings of justice, which is not surprising, but she sings of justice in the past tense, as having already happened.
 We might expect her to sing of justice to come, but she declares God as already having acted, having shown strength, scattered the proud, brought down the powerful, lifted the lowly, filled the hungry, and sent the rich away empty.
-We may be surprised, but for Mary it's not confusing; she is singing a declaration of faith, that God has acted, and in that starting to act lies the promise of fulfilling those actions.
+But for Mary it's not confusing; she is singing a declaration of faith, that God has acted, and in that starting to act lies the promise of fulfilling those actions.

 We continue to proclaim Mary's song.
 We affirm a new beginning of God's justice in a new covenant in the birth of Jesus, a justice affirmed in all the ministry of Jesus, a covenant sealed in his death and resurrection.
-Jesus himself declared in later life to the baby who jumped in Elizabeth's womb, to John the Baptist, that this justice was beginning to be fulfilled, as the hungry were fed, the naked were clothed, the oppressed were freed.
-Jesus also declared in his death and resurrection that the promise of full justice to come was sealed, that upon his return in glory the lowly would be lifted, the proud made humble.
-New life times 2 -first with Jesus' birth - and then new life in us through him.
+Jesus himself declared in later life to the baby who jumped in Elizabeth's womb that this justice was beginning to be fulfilled, as the hungry were fed, the naked were clothed, the oppressed were freed.
+Jesus also declared in his death and resurrection that the promise of full justice to come was sealed, that upon his return in glory the lowly would be lifted, the proud made humble

-"But what about in the meantime?", you ask.
-It is true that in the meantime, while the process of bringing about justice is incomplete, there are still the proud, even among those who would label themselves with the name of Christ.
-There are still the rich and powerful, keeping others poor and oppressed through weapons of war, weapons of economic power and greed, weapons of prejudice and hatred.
+"What about in the meantime?", you ask.
+Yes, in the meantime, while the process of bringing about justice is incomplete, there are still the proud, even among those who would label themselves with the name of Christ.
+There are still the rich and powerful, keeping others poor and oppressed through weapons of war, weapons of economic power, weapons of prejudice and hatred.
 There are still the hungry, the poor, the downtrodden, the oppressed, the powerless.

-But there are also those who, filled with the Spirit as Elizabeth was, and as Mary was, who are also engaged, silently and sometimes not-so-silently, in God's act of bringing justice to the world.
+But there are also those who, filled with the Spirit as Elizabeth was, as Mary was, who are also engaged, silently and sometimes not-so-silently, in God's act of bringing justice to the world.
 There are people who stand in the cold feeling embarrassed as they jingle bells to raise money to feed and clothe the hungry and the naked.
 There are many who sling boxes of food and bags of wheat and rice, who work long hours at low or no pay to put together food hampers.
 There are uncounted legions who cook, who serve, who visit, who stop to chat, who bathe and bandage, who listen, who care.
 There are the untold faithful who contribute financially with their offerings and gifts to help all of this happen.